 Before heading to New York I highly recommend you check out the NYC Go website and more specifically their kids section.
 Here you will find tons of advice on where to stay, sample itineraries and discounts on activities & tours.

-Here are the Top 15 Things the Kids Enjoyed in NYC
+Here are the 15 Best Things to do in New York with kids

 *Quick Tip – Grab the New York City Pass – It will provide you savings on most of the activities listed below!